crossplane/docs/content/master/getting-started/introduction.md

 ```

 A _Claim_ can define a {{<hover label="claim" line="6">}}namespace{{</hover >}}.
-The _Custom Resource Definition_ defines the
+The _Composite Resource Definition_ defines the
 {{<hover label="claim" line="7">}}spec{{< /hover >}} like a _Custom Resource_.